ovingalafsal/ChromeCastSampleApp/README.md

-Android Chrome cast sample project for play video using default reciever and default media channel.
+Android Chromecast sample project for play video using default reciever and default media channel.